Europe recommends lung cancer drugs from AstraZeneca, Lilly

-Dec 18 The European Medicines Agency said on Friday its experts had recommended marketing approval for lung cancer drugs developed by AstraZeneca Plc and Eli Lilly and Co, although approval for AstraZeneca's drug came with conditions.
+The European Medicines Agency said on Friday its experts had recommended marketing approval for lung cancer drugs developed by AstraZeneca Plc (AZN.L) and Eli Lilly and Co (LLY.N), although approval for AstraZeneca's drug came with conditions.

 Europe's drugs regulator said AstraZeneca must still provide results from an ongoing late-stage study of its drug, osimertinib, to receive full approval.